pourzanj/RNUTS/README.md

 - other bells and whistles, line search, GMRES forcing term (mention in passing)

 3. Examples in HMC
+GAUSSIAN EXAMPLES
-- 250-D Gaussian.
+a) 2D Gaussian.
 Do a plot of Work per effective sample on y-axis vs. largest correlation coefficent on x-axis.
-Leapfrog will be one line and Midpoint will be one line. (maybe a 2D gaussian would be preferred)
+Leapfrog will be one line and Midpoint will be one line
-- possibly point out an example where non-clustered eigenvalues can take longer
-- possible example of linear regression w/o QR or with non-centered covariates which leads to high posterior correlation
+b) Aki temperature linear regression w/o non-centered covariates which leads to high posterior correlation
+c) 250-D Guassian point out how non-clustered eigenvalues can take longer because of Newton-Krylov convergence properties NON-GAUSSIAN EXAMPLEs
-- Neal's Funnel. popular example and illustrates how one has clustered eigenvalues when doing a hierarchical model
+d) Neal's Funnel. popular example and illustrates how one has clustered eigenvalues when doing a hierarchical model
-- Latent variable e.g. a GP with non-gaussian noise. the points of the GP will have high posterior correlation (Bales)
+e) Latent variable e.g. a GP with non-gaussian noise. the points of the GP will have high posterior correlation (Bales)
-- PKPD with high posterior correlation (gelman said to include a PKPD since it's hot)
+f) PKPD with high posterior correlation
-- estimating a covariance matrix using the Cholesky factor parameterization is highly stiff but non-Gaussian

 4. New proposed warmup for HMC
     - check stiff periodically which is really cheap using power iterations